Should I Drop Out Of College? Key Factors To Consider

 College can be stressful; sometimes, a break may help students reset.
 If continuing your education seems impossible due to stress, talking to an academic advisor could help you decide if taking a break is the right choice.
 They can help outline how this choice could affect your credits and future plans.

 For some, a break may help them return with a fresh perspective.
 Taking time off can offer a chance to focus on personal challenges or explore career opportunities.
 In the long run, this break may make the rest of your college experience more successful.
-Before deciding, consider the financial impact.
+Before deciding, you might want to consider the financial impact.
 Not all colleges handle breaks the same way.
-Some may require you to reapply or could affect your financial aid status.
+Some may require you to reapply, or it could affect your financial aid status.
 You might consider the following:

 • The effects on college credits and academic progress